This guide is for you if you are transitioning, or thinking of transitioning, out of Defence or between service categories.

 Features such as a redraw facility or offset account, allow you to net your savings off with your loan, reducing the amount of interest you pay.
 It’s a bit like earning a mortgage interest rate on your savings.
 Always look for a loan you can pay off early without penalty.

-A will is a legal document that dictates how your assets should be distributed when you die.
-If you die without a valid will you will be said to have died intestate and your assets will be distributed according to intestacy laws in your state, which may not be in line with your wishes.
+A Will is a legal document that dictates how your assets should be distributed when you die.
+If you die without a valid Will you will be said to have died intestate and your assets will be distributed according to intestacy laws in your state, which may not be in line with your wishes.

-Store a copy of your will in a safe place and tell your executor and next of kin where it is.
+Store a copy of your Will in a safe place and tell your executor and next of kin where it is.
 If you are concerned about how your beneficiaries will manage their inheritance, ask your lawyer about a testamentary trust.

 While a will is something that all adults should have, a Power of Attorney (POA) is something that you might want to think twice about.